ciatph/ph-municipalities/README.md

 <br>

-<p>While ph-municipalites do not support parsing and extracting PAGASA 10-day weather forecast data, <i>you can extend the <b>ExcelFile</b> or <b>ExcelAdapter</b> classes with custom logic and codes to enable parsing and extracting PAGASA 10-day weather forecast data</i>.</p>
+While ph-municipalites do not support parsing and extracting PAGASA 10-day weather forecast data, _you can extend the `ExcelFile` or `ExcelAdapter` classes with custom logic and codes to enable parsing and extracting PAGASA 10-day weather forecast data_.

-<p>Since the <b>ExcelFile</b> or <b>ExcelAdapter</b> are <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes" target="_blank">classes</a> (functions in disguise, not true OOP, but inheritance still works), you can extend them with class inheritance, overriding or creating new class methods to accommodate processing the PAGASA 10-day weather forecast data.
-Refer to the <a href="https://ciatph.github.io/ph-municipalities" target="_blank">ph-municipalities class documentation</a> to know more about the available classes, member variables, and methods.</p>
+Since the `ExcelFile` or `ExcelAdapter` are [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) (functions in disguise, not true OOP, but inheritance still works), you can extend them with class inheritance, overriding or creating new class methods to accommodate processing the PAGASA 10-day weather forecast data.
+Refer to the [ph-municipalities class documentation](https://ciatph.github.io/ph-municipalities) to know more about the available classes, member variables, and methods.

-<p>An example of extending the classes to parse PAGASA 10-day weather forecast data may go along the lines of:</p>
+An example of extending the classes to parse PAGASA 10-day weather forecast data may go along the lines of:

 ```javascript
 const { ExcelFile } = require('ph-municipalities')